ojsde/shariff/README.md

 ## Version History

+* 3.3 - plugin version for OJS 3.3
+* 3.2 - plugin version for OJS 3.2
 * 3.0 - Adaption to OJS/OMP 3.1.2, update to Shariff Version 3.2.1
 * 2.0 - Adaption to OJS/OMP 3
 * 1.0 - Shariff plugin for OJS 2